 Norwegian law is a civil law system based on written laws supplemented by case law.
-Norway is not an EU member, however, due to the EEA agreement many EU-directives have been implemented into the Norwegian legislation.
+Norway is not an EU member; however, due to the EEA agreement, many EU directives have been implemented into Norwegian legislation.

 Entities and setting up a business

-The Limited Companies Acts, the Joint Stock Public Companies Act and the Partnerships Act all regulate with detailed provisions on how to run a business in Norway.
+The Limited Companies Act, the Joint Stock Public Companies Act, and the Partnerships Act all contain detailed provisions on how to run a business in Norway.
 It is common for shareholders to enter into a shareholder’s agreement.
 It is fairly straightforward to set up a business in Norway.
-The most time-consuming part is often opening a bank account, due to strict money laundering legislation.
+The most time-consuming part is often opening a bank account due to strict money laundering legislation.

 The Norwegian legal system is based on freedom of contract.
 Few types of contracts require a specific form.
-However, some legislation limits the contractual freedom, e.g. the Consumer Purchase Act and the Commercial Agent Act.
-When it comes to international sales Norway is a party of the UN Convention on Contracts for the International Sales of Goods (“1980 CIGS”).
+However, some legislation limits contractual freedom, e.g., the Consumer Purchase Act and the Commercial Agent Act.
+When it comes to international sales, Norway is a party to the UN Convention on Contracts for the International Sale of Goods (“1980 CIGS”).
 A Norwegian contracting party and the Norwegian courts will often use a pragmatic overall assessment when interpreting contracts.

 Norwegian employees benefit from a high level of employment protection rights.
-In the employer’s decision making the employees are often involved.
+In the employer’s decision-making process, the employees are often involved.
 When entering into an employment contract, terminating an employee, etc., specific formal requirements and procedures must be followed carefully.

-The Norwegian authorities is a huge purchaser of products and services, approx. €55 billion annually.
-The legislation is based on EU-directives.
+The Norwegian authorities are huge purchasers of products and services, spending approximately €55 billion annually.
+The legislation is based on EU directives.
 A large proportion of the purchases are below the EU thresholds.

-The Real estate market will change, due to new legislation and the recent year’s increased prices.
-In principle, there are no legal requirements in order to own, lease or in any other way invest in real estate in Norway.
+The real estate market will change due to new legislation and the recent year’s increased prices.
+In principle, there are no legal requirements in order to own, lease, or in any other way invest in real estate in Norway.
 However, some real estate purchases are subject to public approval.
 When purchasing a property in Norway, the change of ownership is normally registered.
-This is regulated with different laws depending on the type of property.
+This is regulated by different laws depending on the type of property.
 Consumers have a high level of protection.
-The sale of properties to consumers is regulated in the Sale of Property Act.
+The sale of properties to consumers is regulated by the Sale of Property Act.

-In Norway, there are limitations on marketing towards children and consumers.
+In Norway, there are limitations on marketing to children and consumers.
 In general, it is prohibited to advertise alcohol and tobacco products.
-Norway has specialized marketing regulations e.g. on TV-commercials and advertising pharmaceuticals, gambling and financial products.
+Norway has specialized marketing regulations, e.g., on TV-commercials and advertising pharmaceuticals, gambling, and financial products.

 Oil and Gas

-There are different regimes depending on whether your company is established and ran in Norway, only operates in Norway, if you are self-employed or employed in a company.
+There are different regimes depending on whether your company is established and run in Norway, only operates in Norway, or if you are self-employed or employed by a company.
 The Central Tax Office—Foreign Tax Affairs (SFU) oversees most international tax issues.

-When doing business with Norwegians you may find them to be pragmatic and solution oriented.
+When doing business with Norwegians, you may find them to be pragmatic and solution-oriented.
 Decisionmaking can be speedy and non-bureaucratic.
-Key elements in Norwegian business culture is lack of hierarchy, focus on cooperation and trust, empowered employees, work-life balance, gender equality and risk willingness.
+Key elements in Norwegian business culture are a lack of hierarchy, a focus on cooperation and trust, empowered employees, work-life balance, gender equality, and risk willingness.

 The purpose of the “one minute guide” is to give you a brief introduction to Norwegian law based on the legislation as of 1 January 2020.
 The “one minute guide” cannot substitute legal advice.
 If you/your company are doing business in Norway, we recommend to obtain local legal advice.